-Top 10 Best Bikes for Boys: Christmas Gift Ideas 2017
+10 Best Bikes for Boys 2018

 1. RoyalBaby BMX 12″ Freestyle Bike for Boys

-This blue bike has an extraordinary number of customer reviews (more than 1,100) and the star rating is really good: 4 out of 5 stars average.
+This blue bike has an extraordinary number of customer reviews (almost 1,400) and the star rating is really good: 4 out of 5 stars average.
 The RoyalBaby BMX boy’s bike has 12″ wheels and an adjustable height seat.
 The bike comes with:

 * Bell

-Note: UPDATE: This list was updated on June 1, 2018.